Jimboom7/SkatZero/README.md

 SkatZero is a reinforcement learning AI for the German card game [Skat](https://www.skatinsel.academy/en/how-to-skat/rules).
 In this 3-player card game, one of the players is up against two cooperating opponents, which makes this incomplete information game extremely challenging for AIs.
 Conventional AI algorithms exist (e.g., Kermit and variants), but are not on the level of expert players yet.

 This project uses Deep Monte Carlo reinforcement learning without prior knowledge of the game rules.
 That means it plays millions of games against itself, first with random moves and over time with more strategic gameplay.
 The results are promising.
-SkatZero is able to beat all conventional AIs and reach first place on the leaderboard of the International Skat Server (ISS).
+SkatZero is able to beat the conventional AIs on the International Skat Server (ISS) and reach first place on the leaderboard.
 The time required to make a move is also extremely low (just a few milliseconds) due to the nature of neural networks.

 ## Statistics and Benchmark